David Warrington: Early career and political efforts (1991–2016)

 In 2000, Warrington helped establish the National Association for Gun Rights.
 By 2001, he had served as the national director of the Young Americans for Freedom and the chairman of the Virginia chapter of the National Federation of Republican Assemblies, and begun working as a real estate appraiser and a partner at Burkett Warrington.
-In July, while pursuing his degree at Georgetown University, Warrington filed to run in the 2001 Virginia House of Delegates election for the state's 67th district.
+In July, Warrington filed to run in the 2001 Virginia House of Delegates election for the state's 67th district.
 He ran on an anti-tax platform.
-In the Republican primary, Warrington finished last, losing to John Clerici, and Gary A. Reese, who went on to be elected to the House of Delegates.
+In the Republican primary, Warrington finished last, losing to John Clerici and Gary A. Reese.

 Warrington assisted in Texas representative Ron Paul's 2008 presidential campaign.
 He served as the general counsel for Paul's 2012 presidential campaign, defending Paul's delegates at the 2012 Republican National Convention amid challenges from Mitt Romney's 2012 presidential campaign.
 By April 2015, Warrington was the chairman of the National Association for Gun Rights.
 He represented The Washington Post and several television stations after they mounted a challenge to the Alexandria General District Court's rule prohibiting television cameras.